 The web is constantly changing, as shown in the State of the Web report by HTTP Archive and other statistics about the usage of different technologies, protocols, etc. Let’s review some facts that reflect how the web evolves as new trends and technologies appear.

-According to the HTTP Archive’s State of the Web report, the implementation of HTTPS has considerably grown since 2016, from +21% in January 2016 to +92% in August 2022.
+According to the HTTP Archive’s State of the Web report, the implementation of HTTPS has considerably grown since 2016, from above 21% to about 94% in 2023.

 |Average HTTPS implementation on desktop version||Average HTTPS implementation on mobile version|